Open Bible Data Home About News OET Key

 Parallel PSA 37:32

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Psa 37:32 ©

-OET (OET-RV) ◙
+OET (OET-RV)

-⇔ …
+⇔

-OET-LVYahweh not leave_him in/on/at/with_power_his and_not condemned_him in/on/at/with_judged_he.
+OET-LVYHWH not leave_him in/on/at/with_power_his and_not condemned_him in/on/at/with_judged_he.

 UHBצוֹפֶ֣ה רָ֭שָׁע לַצַּדִּ֑יק וּ֝מְבַקֵּ֗שׁ לַהֲמִיתוֹ׃

-(ʦōfeh rāshāˊ laʦʦaddiyq ūməⱱaqqēsh lahₐmītō.)
+(ʦōfeh rāshāˊ laʦʦaddiq ūməⱱaqqēsh lahₐmītō.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT The wicked person watches the righteous person
+ULTThe wicked person watches the righteous person

 ⇔ and seeks to kill him.

-UST Those who are evil wait in ambush for righteous people
+USTThose who are evil wait in ambush for righteous people

 ⇔ in order to kill them as they walk by.